 Entry is $5 per person for swimming, or $10 per person for swimming, fishing and picnicking.

 565 Park Road 40 west, Huntsville, TX 77340 (1 hr 12 minutes from downtown Houston)

-Huntsville State Park is home to Lake Raven, where you can swim, fish, and paddle.
-Under normal circumstances, canoes, kayaks and paddle boats can be rented, but all rentals are currently paused for now.
+Huntsville State Park is home to Lake Raven, another great place to go swimming near Houston.
+You can swim, fish, and paddle in Lake Raven.
+It’s worth it to note that the swimming area is a bit small and can get crowded.
+Under normal circumstances, canoes, kayaks and paddleboats can be rented, but all rentals are currently paused for now.

 Entry is $7 per person above age 13.

 Remember, advance registration is recommended at all state parks, as they can fill up fast, especially on the weekends.

 300 State Park Rd 65, Livingston, TX 77351 (1 hr 12 minutes from downtown Houston)

 Lake Livingston is one of the largest lakes in Texas, and a great place to cool off.
 The park also rents canoes, kayaks, and paddle boards.
 The park rentals are closed but you can rent kayaks and paddle boards via Paddle EZ self service rentals for $18/hr.
 You pay on your phone and get a code to unlock the boat.
 Please note that the boats are not sanitized between uses.

 Entry is $5 per person aged 13 and up.